 May 16

-How Long Do Chevy Malibu Cars Typically Last?
+How Long Does a Chevy Malibu Typically Last?

 0 comments

 The Chevy Malibu is a reliable and roomy sedan that has been part of the Chevrolet lineup for decades.
-This underscores this five-seater car’s enduring popularity and durability, which makes it ideal for families and the daily commute.
+This underscores the five-seater car’s enduring popularity and durability, making it ideal for families and the daily commute.
 But how long does a Chevy Malibu last?
 We often get asked this question at Huffines Chevy Lewisville by prospective car buyers.
-So we decided to provide a thorough answer to help inform you about your buying choice.
+So we decided to provide a thorough answer to help inform your buying decision.
 When all is said and done, the Malibu is among the most reliable sedans on the market today.

 What Is the Chevy Malibu Lifespan?

-Like any vehicle, the lifespan of the Malibu depends on a wide range of factors that we can’t go into here.
-However, we can say that most Malibus make it past 100,000 miles and even up to 150,000 miles without experiencing significant problems.
-Estimates based on cars for sale across the country suggest that the Malibu makes between 230,000 and 250,000 miles, putting it on a par with its sedan competitors from the likes of Toyota and Honda.
-Ensuring that your Chevy lasts this long will depend to a large extent on how well you look after it.
+Like any vehicle, the Malibu’s lifespan depends on a wide range of factors we can’t go into here.
+However, most Malibus make it past 100,000 miles and even up to 150,000 miles without significant problems.
+Estimates based on cars for sale across the country suggest the Malibu has driven between 230,000 and 250,000 miles, putting it on par with its sedan competitors from Toyota and Honda.
+Ensuring your Chevy lasts this long will depend largely on how well you look after it.

 With these mileage numbers, we can determine roughly how many years you can expect your Malibu to last.
 An average driver covers about 12,000 miles per year.
 At this pace, 100,000 miles will take most people about eight years to accomplish.
 That’s the amount of time you can confidently expect your Malibu not to need significant repairs, although there are, unfortunately, always exceptions to this.
 Looking further ahead, a Malibu that reaches its estimated limit of 230,000 to 250,000 miles could spend up to 20 years on the road.